Tissue can be defined as organized layers or masses of structurally similar cells of common embryonic origin and the same functions.

-(a) Squamous epithelium (pavement epithelium): – It is made of a single thin layer of flattened cells.
-They are found in the walls of blood vessels and air sacs of lungs.
+- (a) Squamous epithelium (pavement epithelium): It is made of a single thin layer of flattened cells.
+They are found in the walls of blood vessels and air sacs of the lungs.

-(d) Ciliated epithelium: – When the columnar or cuboidal epithelia bear cilia on the free surface of the cells, they are called ciliated epithelium.
+- (d) Ciliated epithelium: When the columnar or cuboidal epithelia bear cilia on the free surface of the cells, they are called the ciliated epithelium.

 The compound epithelium is multilayered.
 It can be of the following types:

-It is found in the ureters, urinary bladder, and urethra and is adapted for distension of these organs.
+- It is found in the ureters, urinary bladder, and urethra and is adapted for the distension of these organs.

-(b) Stratified epithelium: – It consists of many layers of cells that vary in nature.
-It may be keratinized (in skin epidermis) or non–keratinized (in pharynx, vagina, conjunctive, etc.)
+- (b) Stratified epithelium: It consists of many layers of cells that vary in nature.
+It may be keratinized (in the skin epidermis) or non-keratinized (in the pharynx, vagina, conjunctiva, etc).

 Connective tissues link and support other tissues and organs of the body.
-The basic components of connective tissues are matrix connective tissue cells and fibers.
+The basic components of connective tissues are matrix connective tissue cells and fibres.

 The different types of connective tissues are as follows: